vyamkovyi/SSProto/PROTOCOL.md

 ### Stage 2: Files downloading

-The erver sends files to the client that should be replaced (or missing).
+The server sends files to the client that should be replaced (or missing).

 1. The server sends files in form of special update packets (see format below) and then closes the connection.